opnsense/docs/source/manual/nat.rst

 When adding a rule, the following fields are available:

 ========================= =========================================================================================================
 Disabled                  Disable this rule without removing it.
 No RDR (NOT)              Do not create a redirect rule.
 Leave this disabled unless you know what you are doing.
 Interface                 Which interface this rule should apply to.
 Most of the time, this will be WAN.
 TCP/IP version            IPv4, IPv6 or both.
 Protocol                  In typical scenarios, this will be TCP.
 Source                    Where the traffic comes from.
 Click “Advanced” to see the other source settings.
 Source / Invert           Invert match in “Source” field.
- Source port range
+Source port range         When applicable, the source port we should match on.
+                          This is usually random and almost never equal to the destination port range (and should usually be 'any').
 Destination / Invert      Invert match in “Destination” field.
 Destination               Where the traffic is headed.
- Destination port range
- Redirect target IP        Where to redirect the traffic to.
+Destination port range    Service port(s) the traffic is using Redirect target IP        Where to redirect the traffic to.
- Redirect target port
- Pool Options              See “Some terms explained”.
+Redirect target port      Which port to use (when using tcp and/or udp) Pool Options              See “Some terms explained”.
 The default is to use Round robin.
 Description               A description to easily find the rule in the overview.
 Set local tag             Set a tag that other NAT rules and filters can check for.
 Match local tag           Check for a tag set by another rule.
 No XMLRPC sync            Prevent this rule from being synced to a backup host.
 (Checking this on the backup host has no effect.)
 NAT reflection            See “Some terms explained”.
 Leave this on the default unless you have a good reason not to.
 Filter rule association   Associate this with a regular firewall rule.
 ========================= =========================================================================================================

 ..
 Note: